grygy/pv217-microservices-materials/08/README.md

 - If the database is connected.
 - If other dependencies are connected.
 - Check if external services are available.
+- Resource usage (CPU, memory, network,...).

 #### Types

-1. Startup -- If all necessary configurations are loaded.
-2. Liveness -- If the liveness probe fails that means the service is not running, cannot be recovered, and should be restarted.
+1. Liveness -- The liveness probe checks if the service is healthy.
+If the probe fails, the service is not running, cannot be recovered, and should be restarted.
-3. Readiness -- If the application is ready to serve requests.
-Dependencies, database, external services are connected.
-If the readiness probe fails, the service is not yet ready to serve traffic.
+2. Readiness -- If the application is ready to serve traffic, requests are not prohibited.
+Dependencies, databases, and external services are connected.
+If the readiness probe fails, the service is not yet ready to serve traffic, but it's not considered as a failure and the service is not restarted.
+This probe prevents routing to instance which is warming up or loading data.
+3. Startup -- This probe determinates if the application consider itself successfully initialized.
+That doesn't mean it's ready so serve traffic, but rather that all core components and configurations are loaded and initialized.

 ### SmallRye Health

 SmallRye Health is an implementation of MicroProfile Health.
 It simplifies the process of creating health checks and provides a way to check the state of the application.
 Due to the built-in health checks it also exposes some of this information out-of-the-box.

 1. `HealthCheck` interface -- Health checks are implemented as classes that implement the `HealthCheck` interface.
-2. `@Startup` annotations -- Option for slow starting containers to delay an invocation of the liveness check.
-3. `@Liveness` annotations -- Checks if the service is running.
+2. `@Liveness` annotations -- Checks if the service is running.
-4. `@Readiness` annotations -- Checks if the service is connected to the database/kafka,... without any additional code and is ready to serve requests.
+3. `@Readiness` annotations -- Checks if the service is connected to the database/kafka,... without any additional code and is ready to serve requests.
+4. `@Startup` annotations -- Option for slow starting containers to delay an invocation of the liveness check.

 ## Monitoring and Metrics